grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 stake-account.json \
 $(cat validator.txt)
 ```
-**Note** The following option is included as a visual reference, --stake-authority.
+**Note** The following option is included as a visual reference, `--stake-authority`.
 It uses the client keypair by default and in this case it is already set to cold-wallet.json.

 Save signing pairs to `signer1.txt` and `signer2.txt` on the Data USB: